One of the most common terms used in SaaS sales is the future of inside sales.

 Any buying decision gets stronger once the prospect has tried on your product.

-So, offer your customers a sample of your product, show them the benefits that come with it and then you can expect them to sign up.
+Offer your customers a sample of your product, show them the benefits it offers, and you can expect them to sign up.

 How Does High-Velocity Sales Help Inside Sales?

-With more and more sales teams starting to adopt the high-velocity sales method, we see a hike in the success rate of such teams.
+As more and more sales teams adopt the high-velocity sales method, we see a rise in the success rate of those teams.
 Inside sales teams are experiencing significant improvements in the efficiency and potency of their sales reps.

-This has only been possible because the high velocity sales module revolves around the two critical challenges that every inside sales team faces the most.
+This has only been possible because the high-velocity sales module revolves around the two critical challenges that every inside sales team faces most.

-First, sales teams can plan, control and track the sequence of activities and tasks that are relevant to each lead or contact.
+First, sales teams can plan, control, and track the sequence of activities and tasks relevant to each lead or contact.

 Second, high velocity sales enable each and every individual member of the sales team to organize their activities and schedule their time in a more meaningful way.

-For example, every member of the team would be able to prioritize their tasks and would know which tasks they need to take up today or within a week.
+For example, every team member would be able to prioritize their tasks and know which tasks they need to take on today or within a week.

 Consequently, high velocity sales help the inside sales reps to engage with their leads and prospects in the right manner, at the right time.

-For most sales teams, there are hundreds, if not thousands of sales leads in play simultaneously.
-These leads come from many different sources, like the contact us page, web forms, webinars, eBook downloads, digital channels, and sometimes, even the purchase lists.
+For most sales teams, there are hundreds, if not thousands, of sales leads in play at any given time.
+These leads come from many different sources, such as the contact us page, web forms, webinars, eBook downloads, digital channels, and sometimes even purchase lists.

-This leads us to the two vital challenges that the inside sales teams face while building and maintaining good relationships with their clients and seeking out new selling opportunities.
+This leads us to the two vital challenges that inside sales teams face when building and maintaining good relationships with their clients and seeking new sales opportunities.

-The very first challenge for the sales reps is to decide on the right sequence of activities for each lead.
+The first challenge for sales reps is to determine the right sequence of activities for each lead.

-However, the webinar attendees might not be ready for a sales call right away, and need a little nurturing before they can decide whether they want to go ahead with the purchase or not.
+However, webinar attendees might not be ready for a sales call right away and may need a little nurturing before deciding whether to proceed with the purchase.

-For such leads, the most effective approach would be LinkedIn connections, educational emails and phone calls, and even social media messages.
+For such leads, the most effective approach would be LinkedIn connections, educational emails, phone calls, and even social media messages.

-A sales rep can set up different email/ text templates for each lead type, or according to the lead generation channel, as it seems fit to them.
+A sales rep can set up different email/ text templates for each lead type, or according to the lead generation channel, as they see fit.
 Then, they can reach out to these leads at the right time and make a sale.

 These sales reps can even set up sales sequences inside their CRM, that would allow them to perform each activity in the sales process as per the requirement of the lead.

-For example, you can set up a sales sequence and add every contact that downloads your eBooks in it, and then define what should be done with them.
-The ideal response in this case would be to send more personalized educational material via emails and texts before you reach out to them for a sales call.
+For example, you can set up a sales sequence and add every contact that downloads your eBooks to it, and then define what should be done with them.
+The ideal response in this case would be to send more personalized educational material via email and text before reaching out to them for a sales call.

-In many inside sales reps, there is no consistency in how they keep a track of the routine sales activities.
-Maybe some of them use spreadsheets, or some just perform random activities, relying on their raw memory.
+Many inside sales reps lack consistency in how they track routine sales activities.
+Maybe some of them use spreadsheets, or some perform random activities, relying on their raw memory.

-But the problem arises here- How can each member keep a track of every email or text sent, phone calls made, LinkedIn connections, or other tasks that they should be doing in a day, every day?
+But the problem arises here — how can each member keep track of every email or text sent, phone calls made, LinkedIn connections, or other tasks they should do in a day, every day?

-This problem becomes graver as you keep adding new leads into your system.
+This problem becomes more severe as you keep adding new leads to your system.

 High velocity sales solves this challenge with the help of automation such as smart queues, or power dialer, etc.